Today's Articles

 Bath interned at Harlem Hospital Center and served as a fellow at Columbia University from 1968 to 1970.
 She also became aware that eye care practice was uneven among racial minorities and poor populations, with a much higher incidence of blindness among her Black and poor patients.
 Determined that, as a physician, she would help address this issue, she persuaded her professors from Columbia to operate on blind patients at Harlem Hospital Center, which had not previously offered eye surgery, at no cost.
 Bath pioneered the worldwide "community ophthalmology" discipline, a volunteer-based outreach to bring necessary eye care to under-served populations.

 She served her residency in ophthalmology at New York University from 1970 to 1973, the first Black to do so in her field.
 Bath served briefly as an assistant professor at Jules Stein Eye Institute at UCLA and Charles R. Drew University of Medicine and Science.
 In 1978, she co-founded the American Institute for the Prevention of Blindness.
 In 1983, she became the head of a residency in her field at Charles R. Drew, the first woman ever to head such a department.
-In 1993 she retired from UCLA, making her the first woman on its honorary staff.
-She has been a professor of Ophthalmology at Howard University's School of Medicine and Telemedicine and Ophthalmology at St. Georges University.
-She was among the co-founders of the King-Drew Medical Center ophthalmology-training program.
+1993, she retired from UCLA, making her the first woman on its honorary staff.
+She has been a professor of Ophthalmology at Howard University's School of Medicine and Telemedicine and Ophthalmology at St. George University.
+She was among the co-founders of the King-Drew Medical Center ophthalmology training program.
 She has lectured internationally and authored over 100 papers.

 Bath has broken ground for women and African Americans in some areas.
 Before Bath, no woman had served on the Jules Stein Eye Institute staff, headed a post-graduate training program in ophthalmology, or been elected to the honorary staff of the UCLA Medical Center (an honor bestowed on her after her retirement).
 Before Bath, no black person had served as a resident in ophthalmology at New York University, and no black woman had ever served on staff as a surgeon at the UCLA Medical Center.
 Bath has been honored by two of her universities.
 Hunter College placed her in its "Hall of Fame" in 1988, and Howard University declared her a "Howard University Pioneer in Academic Medicine" in 1993.